Harshgaur14/TicketReservation_HarshGaur_20July/README.md

 Roles ROLE_USER: Assigned to users who can book bus tickets and manage their reservations.
 ROLE_ADMIN: Assigned to admins who can add and manage bus details.

 Authorization JWT (JSON Web Token) is used for both authentication and authorization across the system.
-Ensure you include the JWT token in the Authorization header for protected endpoints.
+Ensure you include the JWT token in the Authorization header for protected endpoints using spring security.

+Admin Role
+1. Add the Bus
+2. Add the trip
+3. add the Route

+User Role
+1. User can check the bus routes, trip, and reservation details.
+2. User can make the reservation.
+3.